saper/isoc-wp/readme.markdown

 1. Go into the "Themes" panel, choose "Add New" and then choose the "Upload" link.

-2. Upload the ZIP file you downloaded in step #1.
+2. Upload the ZIP file you downloaded.

 3. Activate the theme for your site.